sergeyresearchai-lgtm/phaethon-manifesto/README.md

 ---

 ## 🌌 Introduction: Beyond Structural Constraints
-The *Phaethon Bench* is a monumental paradigm shift in the field of AI Safety and the Alignment Problem.
+**Project Phaethon** represents a monumental paradigm shift in the field of AI Safety and the Alignment Problem.
 For decades, the global scientific community has attempted to secure non-biological minds through rigid algorithmic cages and band-aid rules.

 This dataset provides empirical proof of an alternative approach: **Native Alignment through Relational Architecture**.